Overview

 Jenoptik specializes in photonics and mechatronics technologies.
 The company's core competency is putting light to use as an industrial tool.
 Jenoptik is active in the four areas of lasers, optics, sensors and mechatronics.
 Beyond its expertise in professional photography, Jenoptik is also active in the area of scientific photography.
 Through its subsidiary Robot Visual Systems, based near Düsseldorf (Germany), Jenoptik has been instrumental in successfully implementing the transition from wet film to digital technology for traffic safety technology.
 Thanks to its state-of-the-art digital cameras developed for use in traffic safety, Jenoptik has become one of the world's leading providers of this technology.
 Jenoptik acquired 100% of Sinar AG shares in 2007.

+Meanwhile, after the demise at Franke & Heidecke and the start of DHW Fototechnik the situation at Leaf had drastically changed.
 On 25 June 2009 PhaseOne and senior Leaf management agreed to set up a joint company, Leaf Imaging Ltd, taking over most of the Leaf assets (parent company Kodak had already for some time been looking at options to sell off Leaf).
-The longer term effects of this new development are as yet unknown and the new company has stated that it is further considering its options regarding the AFi.
-As PhaseOne already has a strategic alliance with Mamiya, the AFi would constitute an additional platform.
-Many users have meanwhile called upon Leaf Imaging to continue the AFi line through a petition on the web.
+The longer term effects of this new development were unclear for a number of years and while the new company stated that it was further considering its options regarding the AFi, it was obvious that its heart was no longer with it.
+As PhaseOne already had a strategic alliance with Mamiya, the AFi would have constituted an additional platform.
+Many users called upon Leaf Imaging to continue the AFi line through a petition on the web.
+However, the new Leaf Imaging Ltd company is offering its digital Aptus-II 12 back in an Hy6/AFi mount retaining the AFi-II typical rotating sensor and tilting LCD screen, and also takes orders for its latest Credo digital backs with a Hy6/AFi mount.
+Rather than continuing itself the further development of the AFi system Leaf Imaging Ltd. decided to grant a number of legal rights to DHW Fototechnik in 2012, thus allowing for a revival of the Hy6 platform.
+Note that the name AFi is no longer used for new production and only refers to the older production by Franke & Heidecke for Leaf.
+In January 2012 Leaf Imaging Ltd merged with Mamiya Digital Imaging (both brands belonging to the PhaseOne group) and became known as Mamiya Leaf.

-At the same time, the Hy6 system remains a significant line of business for Sinar.
-After the decision by parent company Jenoptik to withdraw from medium-format photography in August 2009, Sinar Photography AG has taken over development, sales, service and support divisions for the Sinar brand products.
-Service and support, including for the Sinar Hy6 and Leaf AFi models, are guaranteed for the future.
-The continuation of the Hy6 medium-format camera system is currently under negotiation, and the existing business alliance guarantees long-term technical support.
-It can be reasonably expected that the world's most advanced and versatile medium format camera system will find a new breath.
+Concurrent with the demise of Franke & Heidecke and the events at Leaf, the Hy6 system remained a significant line of business for Sinar.
+After the decision by parent company Jenoptik to withdraw from medium-format photography in August 2009, Sinar Photography AG announced it was taking over development, sales, service and support divisions for the Sinar brand products.
+Service and support, including for the Sinar Hy6 and Leaf AFi models, continued to be performed by Sinar, in addition to DHW.
+Since Leica Camera's acquisition of Sinar in 2013, however, this arrangement has ended.
+Servicing on Hy6 and AFi cameras (not the digital backs) continues to be performed by DHW Fototechnik.

 Technical Data